 Strategic revitalization has resulted in momentum for realizing sustainable development, excellence in urban design, and leading technology infrastructure, founded in public policy objectives.
 We are reconnecting people with the waterfront and creating important economic, environmental, and social benefits.
 Toronto can be proud of the waterfront successes to date.

 This is an exciting time to share a milestone update of our Corporate Social Responsibility and Sustainability Report.
 As the President and CEO since 2003, I've had the pleasure of leading a dynamic and accomplished team of professionals dedicated to making Toronto's waterfront best-in-class.
 Throughout this time, and since our last report, many of our projects from our initial funding have moved from the planning and implementation phase to now being complete.
 It is immensely rewarding to see the impact of our work on the community and the growing recognition for our approach to revitalizing our waterfront.

 We are pleased to present this report as an updated record of how we and our partners are meeting our greater social and environmental responsibilities, and how we are building more durable and beautiful spaces.

-The content of our report is based on a material set of performance measures that align with the three areas of sustainability referred to as the "triple bottom line”: environmental, social, and economic.
-The triple bottom line embraces an expanded set of standards for measuring success by reporting social and environmental performance, in additional to economic accomplishments.
+This report covers the period from 2001 to spring 2015 and has been prepared using the Global Reporting Initiative (GRI) framework, an internationally accepted independent standard for reporting on sustainability performance.
+Our reporting is based on GRI's G4 Guidelines as well as the Construction and Real Estate Sector Disclosure, which covers key sector-specific issues.
+The content is based on a set of performance measures that align with the three areas of sustainability referred to as the "triple bottom line".
+The triple bottom line embraces an expanded set of standards for measuring success by reporting social and environmental performance, in addition to economic accomplishments.

-CEO, Waterfront Toronto
+President and CEO, Waterfront Toronto